-71 2.1 Study Participants and Procedure
+2.1 Study Participants and Procedure

-- 72 To assess knowledge of pregnancy induced hypertension among pregnant women in Ekiti - 73 State Nigeria, a descriptive study design was adopted. - 74 The participants for this study consisted of 300 pregnant women aged 15-40 years, selected - 75 randomly from six health facilities within the three senatorial districts in Ekiti State.
-First, a - town each was randomly selected from the three senatorial district in Ekiti State (Ado-Ekiti - 77 (central), Ido-Ekiti (North) and Ijan Ekiti (South)).
-From each of the selected towns, two

-- 78 health facilities were selected (one basic health facility and one secondary health facility) to - 79 make a total of six health facilities.
-Fifty pregnant women were then selected from each of - the health facilities to make a total of three hundred pregnant women. - 81 Relevant data for this study were obtained with the use of self-structured questionnaire.
-The - questionnaire consists of two sections.
-Section 1 elicited information on socio-demographic - variables of respondents (age, religion, parity, prior information and source of information) - while section 2 consists of items related to knowledge of PIH.
-The questionnaire was of two - versions (English and local language) and was administered with the aid of trained research - 86 assistants.
-Ethical clearance was obtained from Hospital Ethics Committee prior to the - 87 administration of the questionnaire and only the pregnant women who consented to - participate in the study formed the respondents for the study.
-The data was collected between - 89 April and June 2016. - 90 The questionnaire for data collection in this study consisted of 18 items with a dichotomous - 91 response format of 'Yes or No'.
-The items include 5 items on knowledge of health effect of - 92 PIH, 2 items on knowledge of signs and symptoms, 4 items on knowledge of preventive - 93 measures and 7 items on knowledge of predisposing factors to PIH.
-Respondents were - 94 requested to indicate their knowledge or otherwise of each item by either ticking 'Yes' (2) or - 95 'No' (1).
-The range of score for the items was 18-36.
-The mean score was 32.34 with a - standard deviation of ±3.87.
-Respondents with scores below 28 (Mean sd) were categorised - as having poor knowledge, those with scores between 28 and 32 were categorised as having - 98 fair knowledge while those having 33 and above (Mean + sd) were categorised as having - 99 good knowledge respectively.
+- To assess knowledge of pregnancy induced hypertension among pregnant women in Ekiti State Nigeria, a descriptive study design was adopted. - 82 The participants for this study consisted of 300 pregnant women aged 15-40 years selected - 83 randomly from six health facilities within the three senatorial districts in Ekiti State.
+First, a - 84 town each was randomly selected from the three senatorial district in Ekiti State (Ado-Ekiti - 85 (central), Ido-Ekiti (North) and Ijan Ekiti (South).
+From each of the selected towns, two - 86 health facilities were selected (one basic health facility and one secondary health facility) to - 87 make a total of six health facilities.
+Fifty pregnant women were then selected from each of - the health facilities to make a total of three hundred pregnant women. - 89 Relevant data for this study were obtained with the use of self-structured questionnaire.
+The - 90 questionnaire consists of two sections.
+Section 1 elicited information on socio-demographic - 91 variables of respondents (age, religion, parity, prior information and source of information) - 92 while section 2 consists of items related to knowledge of PIH.
+The questionnaire was of two - 93 versions (English and local language) and was administered with the aid of trained research - 94 assistants.
+Ethical clearance was obtained from Hospital Ethics Committee prior to the - 95 administration of the questionnaire and only the pregnant women who consented to - 96 participate in the study formed the respondents for the study.
+The data was collected between - 97 April and June 2016. - The questionnaire for data collection in this study consisted of 18 items with a dichotomous - 99 response format of 'Yes or No'.
+The items include 5 items on knowledge of health effect of - PIH, 2 items on knowledge of signs and symptoms, 4 items on knowledge of preventive - measures and 7 items on knowledge of predisposing factors to PIH.
+Respondents were - requested to indicate their knowledge or otherwise of each item by either ticking 'Yes' (2) or - 103 'No' (1).
+The range of score for the items is 18-36.
+The mean score was 32.34 and standard - deviation was ±3.87.
+Respondents with scores below 28 (Mean sd) were categorised as - having poor knowledge, those with scores between 28 and 32 were categorised as having fair - knowledge while those having 33 and above (Mean + sd) were categorised as having good - 107 knowledge respectively.